Survey of Consistent Software-Defined Network Updates: Further Considerations in Network Updates

 So far we studied network updates assuming that consistency in the respective model must be maintained, e.g., no forwarding loops must appear at any time.

+There are cases where consistency properties fundamentally cannot be guaranteed across an SDN network.
+For example, Panda \emph{et al.}~\cite{cap-hotsdn13} noted that consistency (in terms of consistent application of some policies), availability and partition tolerance cannot be all guaranteed at the same time in an SDN network.

-In situations where the computation is no longer tractable or the consistency property cannot be maintained at all, some works proposed to break consistency in a controlled manner.
+In situations where the consistency property cannot be maintained at all or the computation of consistent updates is not tractable, some works proposed to break consistency in a controlled manner.

-A first approach in this direction consists in trying to minimize the time spent in an inconsistent state, with underlying protocols being able to correct the induced problems (e.g., dropped packets are re-transmitted), as done in a production environment in Google's \emph{B4}~\cite{b4}.
+A first approach in this direction consists in trying to minimize the time spent in an inconsistent state, with underlying protocols being able to correct the induced problems (e.g., dropped packets are re-transmitted), as done in Google's \emph{B4} network~\cite{b4}, \cite{DBLP:conf/sigcomm/HongMAZABBJKLMP18}.
+This can be understood as a very relaxed form of consistency, eventual consistency~\cite{6133253,Forster2016Consistent,DBLP:journals/cacm/BailisG13}.

-An alternative is to synchronize the clocks in the switches so that network updates can be performed simultaneously: With perfect clock synchronization, lossless communications and switch execution behavior, loop freedom could be maintained.
+For less relaxed guarantees, i.e., beyond eventual consistency, Mizrahi \emph{et al.} propose to synchronize the clocks in the switches so that network updates can be performed simultaneously: With perfect clock synchronization, lossless communications and switch execution behavior, loop freedom could be maintained.
 As the standard Network Time Protocol (NTP) does not have sufficient synchronization behavior, the Precision Time Protocol (PTP) was adapted to SDN environments in~\cite{DBLP:journals/ijnm/MizrahiM16,ISPCS14}, achieving microsecond accuracy in experiments.
 This obviously comes with additional message overhead for time synchronization in the whole network.
 An introduction and overview of so-called timed consistent updates is provided in~\cite{DBLP:journals/ton/MizrahiSM16}.
-Zheng \etal\cite{Zheng2017} study the use of timed consistent updates in order to prevent congestion in the context of flow migration, in combination with latency considerations.
+Zheng \etal\cite{DBLP:conf/icdcs/ZhengLTFSCW18}, \cite{Zheng2017} study the use of timed consistent updates in order to prevent congestion in the context of flow migration, in combination with latency considerations~\cite{DBLP:conf/nca/Foerster18}, \cite[\S6]{IEEEexample:phdurl}.

 Nonetheless, in some situations synchronized updates can be considered optimal: E.g., consider the case in Fig.~\ref{fig:move up-swan} where two unsplittable flows need to be swapped~\cite{DBLP:conf/ons/MizrahiM14}, with no alternative paths in the network available for the final links.
 Then, synchronizing the new flow paths can minimize the induced congestion~\cite{mizrahi2016time4}.
 Synchronized updates cannot guarantee packet consistency on their own, as packets that are currently en-route may still encounter changed forwarding rules at the next switch.
 Time can also be used similarly to a 2-phase commit though, by analogously using timestamps in the packet header as tags during the update~\cite{jaq10}, with~\cite{jaq10} also showing an efficient implementation using timestamp-based TCAM ranges.
 Additional memory, as in the 2-phase commit approach of Reitblatt \etal\cite{abstractions}, will be used for this method, but packets only need to be tagged implicitly by including the timestamp (where often 1 bit suffices~\cite{SWFAN16,jaq10}).
 In~\cite{jaq8} some additional methods are discussed on how to guarantee packet consistency by temporarily storing traffic at the switches.